aristotelisch/revpar-jquery/README.md

 #A RevPAR calculator

-RevPAR is the most usefull KPI(key perfomance indicator) for the practice Revenue Management in the hospitality industry.
+RevPAR is the most usefull KPI (key perfomance indicator) in the practice of Revenue Management for the hospitality industry.

-Its power comes from the combination of information on occupancy and total available capacity to produce a metric that can measure and compare the profitability of a hotel.

-This web app is built with using bootstrap and jquery.
+This web app is useful for anyone who wants to quickly calculate  RevPAR.

 Author: Aristotelis Christou
 Contact: telischristou /at/ gmail com